 Donna Ellett was raised in Dearborn, Michigan, where she lived throughout World War II.
-Her father was involved in civil defense and while her family didn’t talk much about the war, she had three distant relatives who fought overseas.
+Her father was involved in civil defense and while her family did not speak much about the war, she had three distant relatives who fought overseas.
 She learned about the war primarily through radio and movie newsreels, and collected newspapers for the war effort.

-In this oral history, Donna Ellett reflects on her wartime childhood, including the day-to-day consequences of and responses to the World War II.
+In this oral history, Donna reflects on her childhood, including the day-to-day consequences of and responses to the World War II.
 She remembers rationing and her school having newspaper drives to help the war effort.
-She recalls feeling like she was in a “cocoon” as a child, and that her parents tried to keep from talking to her and her brother about the war.
+Donna further recalls feeling like she was in a “cocoon” as a child, and that her parents tried to keep from talking to her and her brother about the war.

 Newspaper Collection for the War Effort

 KP: When you said you collected the newspapers to have them—

 We turned them in and some truck came and got ‘em.
 I don’t know what it was used for, but that was quite a thing.
 The paper drive was always a big deal, and the Cub Scouts always collected them.
 All we ever heard was, “It’s for the war effort.”
 So I don’t know what they actually did with the newspapers or why we collected them, but I’m sure they had a purpose.
 But I don’t know what it was.

 KP: So, you had no idea, you just—

 No, we just did it. [laughs] Everybody collected newspapers; newspaper collection was a thing.